mist64/cbmbus_doc/8 CBDOS.md

 * DOS runs on main CPU
 * IEC calls are going to CBDOS drive first, and if failure, to IEC

+* is the second drive unit 9, or unit 8 drive 1?